-Master of International Relations and Diplomacy
+Master of International Relations, Security and Political Strategy

 In regard, the establishment of this innovative Online Master in International Relations & Diplomacy it holds great significance.
 This online programme is designed to be perfectly suited to the needs of students and full-time professionals interested in both developing essential knowledge for understanding international relations, as well as strengthening their capacities in the practice of diplomacy.